A person-centered, warm approach to healing

 DIALECTICAL & COGNITIVE BEHAVIORAL THERAPY

-Gottman method focuses on areas of knowing one another's world, fondness and admiration, turning towards one another rather than away, positive perspectives, managing conflict, making life dreams come true, and sharing meaning.
-All of these aspects are referred to as the "Sound Relationship House."
-We will explore these areas of your relationship, and I will provide you with exercises and interventions based on your areas of growth and strengths as a couple.
+Our couples therapists are trained in the Gottman method.
+Gottman method focuses on areas of having a solid foundation of friendship (love maps), fondness and admiration, turning towards one another rather than away, positive perspectives, managing conflict, making life dreams come true, and sharing meaning.
+All of these aspects are referred to as the "Sound Relationship House," which is the core premise of Gottman Method.
+Gottman method is one of the most extensively research-based methods in the field of couples therapy.

 COUNSELING FOR ANXIETY AND DEPRESSION

 Anxiety and Depression are the most prevalent mental health issues we see in our practice.
 With anxiety, there tends to be a core fear driving the anxiety.
 So, we like to explore with clients what their deeper fears are that can be feeding their anxiety.
 All emotions are messages from our psyche that tell us important information about our life and relationships.
 If we can have the courage to "lean into anxiety," and delve into what message it is trying to convey, we can begin to dismantle to grips of anxiety.
 Challenging unhelpful thinking styles associated with anxiety, incorporating mindfulness practices, and learning coping skills to use in moments of panic can also be very helpful in reducing anxiety symptoms.

 With depression, people often describe feeling a loss of interest in activities, hopelessness, lack of motivation, and difficulties sleeping and/or concentrating.
 We strive to help clients find their drive and passion for life again, and assist them in exploring their values, goals, and routines.
 We begin with small changes you can implement that over time, build sustainable behavior changes.
 We can also provide a list of trusted referrals for medication management, which sometimes is necessary in the treatment of depression.